Marple Rifle and Pistol Club

 information than contained in these notes, please call 0161 427 9133

-to one of the Range Officers.
+to a Range Officer.
 All arrangements for a

 first visit must be made by telephone, you cannot make a date by email.